boolean-uk/java-tdd-bobs-bagels/domain-model.md

 ``5.
 As a member of the public
-So that I can maintain my sanity``
+So that I can maintain my sanity
+I'd like to know if I try to remove an item that doesn't exist in my basket.``

 I'd like to know if I try to remove an item that doesn't exist in my basket.
 For this user story, the basket must be updated and now looks like this: